 - Choose where you want to export the file, then click Save.
 The file’s name is Safari Bookmarks.html unless you change it.

-To copy notes, open the Notes app at iCloud.com.
+To copy notes, open the Notes app on your Mac or at iCloud.com.
 Copy the text of each note and paste it into a document on your computer, such as a Pages or TextEdit document.
 Save the document to your computer.

 To export your notes as PDF: